hiepnguyenbg/Tekora-Online-Sales-Analysis/README.md

 SQL queries used to inspect the dataset can be found [here](https://github.com/hiepnguyenbg/Tekora-Online-Sales-Analysis/blob/main/assets/Initial%20Data%20Checks.sql).

-SQL queries to export cleaned data ready for analysis in Tableau could be found [here](https://github.com/hiepnguyenbg/Tekora-Online-Sales-Analysis/blob/main/assets/Cleaning%20Data%20for%20Analysis.sql).
+SQL queries to export cleaned data ready for analysis in Tableau can be found [here](https://github.com/hiepnguyenbg/Tekora-Online-Sales-Analysis/blob/main/assets/Cleaning%20Data%20for%20Analysis.sql).

 An interactive Tableau dashboard used to report and explore online sales trends can be found [here](https://public.tableau.com/app/profile/hiepnguyenbg/viz/TekoraSalesAnalysis/TrendDashboard).